AiursoftWeb/Infrastructures/Readme.md

 ### Applications

-Before discussing the user service layer, all of the underlying services and infrastructure we discussed were oriented toward other subservices rather than user-oriented, but only provided data interfaces for other service calls.
+Before discussing the user service layer, all of the underlying services and infrastructure we discussed were oriented toward other sub-services rather than user-oriented.
+Still, they only provided data interfaces for other service calls.
 Obviously, as a mature platform, developers and users should not implement the registration of services and the management of permissions by calling interfaces.
 Therefore, we need to develop additional programs that provide such a user-oriented terminal that allows users to operate through a concise interface and logic.

-In addition to the user interface that OAuth itself needs to provide login, this layer should also provide a more basic service in the microservice platform.
+In addition to the user interface that OAuth itself needs to provide login, this layer should also provide more basic service in the microservice platform.
 According to the results of the needs analysis, there are account management services and developer center services in this layer.
 Both services rely on the infrastructure of the previous layer and provide user-oriented functionality.

 Any high-level service is built on the micro-service platform.
 But the requirements they solve are actually based on the decisions of the companies that use the microservices platform.
 In other words, regardless of the company's decision-making to build search engines, forums, company homepages, feedback centers, recruitment centers, etc., the platform should be able to support.
 But the entire process of this part should follow the process followed by a separate software system.

 ## How to run locally

-Running the entire micro-service platform is very very complicated and requires a lot of computing resources.
+Running the entire micro-service platform is very complicated and requires a lot of computing resources.
 Before you try to run the platform, we strongly suggest running only one specific service.
 Running one service is very easy and simple.

-To run one service instance locally, simply execute `dotnet run` under which folder with the project file `.csproj` you want to run.
+To run one service instance locally, execute `dotnet run` under which folder with the project file `.csproj` you want to run.

 As for each one of the sub-projects in it is a simple ASP.NET Core web project.
-You can reference for more documents via the official ASP.NET document for how to run:
+You can reference more documents via the official ASP.NET document for how to run:

 https://docs.microsoft.com/en-us/aspnet/core/getting-started/?tabs=windows#run-the-app